 Visionary and the RNIB are working in partnership to ensure that people living with sight loss are aware of the range of services available to support them, especially those provided by local sight loss organisations.
-This work pre-dates the emergence of COVID-19, however the major disruption COVID-19 restrictions brought to sight loss services saw a significant shift to telephone helplines as being sources of information and support – something both Visionary members and the RNIB are acutely aware of.
-Restrictions also saw virtually all ECLO provision halt across the UK, and ECLO’s are a key opportunity to raise people’s awareness of local sight loss organisations services.
+This work pre-dates the COVID pandemic, however the major disruption COVID-19 restrictions brought saw a significant shift to telephone helplines as sources of information and support – something both Visionary members and RNIB are acutely aware of.
+Restrictions also disrupted ECLO provision across the UK, and ECLOs are a key opportunity to raise people’s awareness of local sight loss organisations’ services.

-Earlier this year in March-May Visionary asked members about services they were providing during COVID-19 and also if they held the register.
-A key aspect of this work is that it enabled Visionary to ensure that RNIB services, their helplines and ECLO’s were aware of what local sight loss organisation (LSLO) services are available and contact details to make referrals.
-Since April this year the RNIB now monitor the levels of referrals and signposting to LSLO’s made by their ECLO and advice/helpline services.
+During Spring 2020, Visionary asked members about services they were providing during COVID-19 and also if they held the register.
+A key aspect of this work is that it enabled Visionary to ensure that RNIB services, their helpline and ECLO’s were aware of what local sight loss organisation (LSLO) services are available and contact details to make referrals.
+Since April 2020 RNIB now monitor the levels of referrals and signposting to LSLOs made by their ECLO and advice/helpline services.
 With the monitoring now in its second quarter (July to September) we can reflect upon changes:

 - RNIB ECLO provision recommenced in scale during this monitoring period contributing significantly to an increase in activity of 53%.

 - ECLO Signposts to LSLO increased by 47% to 2803